 - Raising awareness of violence against Roma women and women on the move

-- Removing the stigma of responsibility from the victim of domestic violence
+- Removing the stigma of responsibility from the victims of domestic violence

-- Calling for action and organizing in local communities
+- Calling for action and organization in local communities

 - Promotion of young artists